piyushjain4/piyush-jain-21JE0650-OpenCV/README.md

 # Aruco placement

 The purpose of the project is to autonomously place aruco markers on square boxes .
-The code is written such that there is no need to change the orientation of the boxes to exactly overlapp on the boxes.
+The code is written such that there is no need to change the orientation of the boxes to exactly overlapp arucomarkers on the boxes.

 ## Tech Stack

-Some of the popular libraries are used for the project-
+Some of the popular libraries used for the project are-

 -->Numpy